GOHSEP DAILY OPERATIONAL REPORT

 1. TROPICAL WEATHER UPDATE:

-As of 0800 hours 7 October 2011, the NWS/NHC is reporting on the tropical features listed below.
-These systems will not pose a threat to Louisiana
+As of 0800 hours 14 September 2011, the NWS/NHC is reporting on the tropical features listed below.
+None of these systems pose a threat to Louisiana at this time.

 More information can be accessed from The National Hurricane Center: http://www.nhc.noaa.gov/

 WebEOC Incident 026-11 Concordia Parish Town of Ferriday Water Supply

 On 18 August 2011, the town of Ferriday in Concordia Parish reported a water outage due to problems with the town’s water system.
 On 29 August, the Parish reported the Ferriday Water Plant was completely down.
 The schools in Ferriday and Ridgecrest were closed during this incident, but have resumed classes as of 6 September 2011.

 Concordia Parish submitted a Parish State of Emergency declaration on 22 August 2011

 The parish has requested and received 28 water trailers and 2 water tanker from the Louisiana National Guard.

 Installation and repairs are being made at the Water plant, and are close to completion of all needed repairs.
 However, the town is still under a boil advisory until further notice.

 STATEWIDE PARISH BURN BANS / DROUGHT 2011: